.png)

 Tufawon (2 for 1) is a Dakota/Boricua rapper, singer songwriter, producer and teaching artist from Minneapolis.
 His name represents his mixed heritage, and his music is a raw, honest reflection of his life.
 A sound track that captures his personal struggles, dreams for the future, spirituality, and deep connection to the land.
 Through his songs, he shares his experiences with love and confronts the complex realities of the world.

 Across Turtle Island, he teaches youth music production, songwriting and recording through his program .WAVWARRIOR.
 He's spent years community organizing and touring the world.
 Musically, he creates a broad spectrum of styles including hip hop, RnB, dancehall, reggaeton and afrobeats.
-He recently released his record When The Sun Sets, a full length album he produced entirely himself.
-The album radiates the energy of a summer evening at dusk.
-A perfect culmination of warm dance energy and cosmic vibrations.
-Imagine being near water as the sun sets, listening to this reggaeton and dancehall inspired album.
+He released his record When The Sun Sets in the summer of 2025.
+It’s a full length album he produced himself, and it radiates the energy of a summer evening at dusk.
+A perfect culmination of warm vibes over dancehall and reggaeton rhythms.

 Artistic Vision

 "I don't create for fame or attention.
-At its foundation, my music is a way of healing for myself.
+Music is a way of healing for myself.
 But I do want my music to reach people who would be moved by it.
-To inspire future generations.
-I don’t manufacture my art like some product being packaged for mass consumption.
-I want it to spread far and wide like sage on the prairie, providing medicine to the people.
-My work is a reflection of the music I love.
-I am influenced by genres that I grew up listening to, as well as styles that are connected to my culture and beyond.
-My artistic vision is rooted in the idea of liberation, using sound frequencies to make people feel free.
-To decolonize through the intersection of ancestral and contemporary music.
+To inspire generations.
+I don’t package my art for mass consumption.
+I want it to spread like sage on the prairie.
+I’m influenced by the genres I listen to, and styles that are connected to my culture and beyond.
+My vision is rooted in the idea of liberation, using sound frequencies to make people feel free.
+To decolonize through ancestral and contemporary music.
 To make people dance and provoke thought.
-To interrogate and address societal issues that impact our communities.
-To make people laugh, cry, and feel the most raw emotions.
-The western colonized way of living is determined to see us erased, so my music is here to make us visible, and to project our voices as we inspire and uplift the most marginalized.
-To embody the sacredness our ancestors passed down to us.
-My music exists to evoke joy in the hearts of the people.
-When we feel joy, we actively fight colonialism.
-I aim to do this through my art, not only as a form of self expression, but as an act of resistance."
+To interrogate and address issues that impact our communities.
+To make people laugh, cry, and feel raw emotion.
+Colonialism wants us erased, so my art is here to make us visible, project our voices, and to uplift the most marginalized.
+To embody the sacredness our ancestors gifted us.
+To evoke joy in the hearts of the people.
+When we feel joy, we are liberated.
+I aim to achieve this through music, not only as a form of expression, but as an act of resistance."